Gluten Free Sourdough Bread Recipe

 After rising, cut slits in the top of the loaf to direct the rise.
 Since the oil and/or the flour were applied before the slits were cut, the inside of the slits will appear different from the crust and it gives the sourdough the hand-made look it deserves.

 Regarding bread pans, I experimented with all kinds and sizes.
-My personal preference was the Pullman Pan that I used in most of these photos.
+For loaves, I really like a Pullman Pan like I used in most of these photos, but a baker with a lid creates a Dutch oven effect which is great for the crust.
 The bread dough is a bit too voluminous for a traditional 9 x 5 (or smaller) bread pan; in those, this wet dough would rise high and then tended to collapse a bit, leaving some un-cooked looking areas in the center.

 The Pullman Pan (mine is 12 x 4 1/2) seemed to be the perfect size to allow the bread to rise with support up the taller sides.